nalyk/slimwp/README.md

 **Migrations**

-Glued comes with phinx-migrations, which generates automatically database migration files.
+Slimwp comes with phinx-migrations, which generates automatically database migration files.
 What this means is, that if you add a table, drop a column or do anything else to the structure of your database, a migration file will be generated to just automatically upgrade everyone's databases as well.
 Just run

 ```
 ./vendor/bin/phinx-migrations generate -e production --name initial